aYaish-dev/Library-System-/README.md

 # 📚 Library Resource Tracking System (LRTS)

-The **Library Resource Tracking System (LRTS)** is a "Monster Level" web application designed to modernize university library operations.
+The **Library Resource Tracking System (LRTS)** is a web application designed to modernize university library operations.
 It provides a seamless experience for students to discover, reserve, and review resources, while offering staff powerful tools for inventory management and analytics.

 ## 🚀 Key Features